When adapting an existing character for a new work the character is often altered in transition from the source material. They might become nicer

 - The 2013 Dracula television series upgraded Mina Harker from a reasonably smart school teacher to a brilliant, ahead of time medical student.

-- The TV adaptation of The Walking Dead made The Governor a Dangerously Genre Savvy Manipulative Bastard who knows how to charm his way through people.
+- The The Walking Dead, the Governor is a Dangerously Genre Savvy Manipulative Bastard who knows how to charm his way through people.
 It helps that he also underwent Adaptational Attractiveness.

 - In Batman: The Animated Series, several villains receive intelligence upgrades: